New Publication in Tectonics

 In this investigation, we construct Quaternary slip histories for the southern Lower Rhine graben faults using new main terrace surface vertical offset measurements made from light detection and ranging (lidar)‐derived bare‐earth digital terrain models, which we synthesize with existing constraints on the offset basal contact of this fluvial deposit.

-Landscape evolution and soil nutrient distribution in early human settings: using information from soil soil science, agriculture and earthquake geology to understand nutritional and topographic constrains of early human site locations
+Landscape evolution in early human settings: using information from geomorphology, soil science and earthquake geology to understand the strategic importance of the landscape in an early human context.

 Tectonic geomorphology and paleoseismology in low-strain intraplate regions: combining field mapping and trenching with the analysis of optical and terrain remote sensing data to investigate tectonically active structures in the continental interiors